OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 title: Troubleshoot Office Scripts running in Power Automate
-description: Tips, platform information, and known issues with the integration between Office Scripts and Power Automate. ms.topic: troubleshooting-general ms.date: 04/20/2023 ms.localizationpriority: medium
+description: Tips, platform information, and known issues with the integration between Office Scripts and Power Automate. ms.topic: troubleshooting-general ms.date: 09/08/2023 ms.localizationpriority: medium
 ---

 # Troubleshoot Office Scripts running in Power Automate

-Power Automate lets you take your Office Script automation to the next level.
-However, because Power Automate runs scripts on your behalf in independent Excel sessions, there are a few important things to note.
+Power Automate runs scripts on your behalf in independent Excel sessions.
+This causes some behavioral changes that may create issues with certain scripts or scenarios.
+There are also limitations and behaviors from the Power Automate platform script writers should know.
+Be sure read the articles [Troubleshoot Office Scripts](troubleshooting.md) and [Platform limits and requirements with Office Scripts](platform-limits.md), as much of that information also applies to scripts in flows.

 > [!TIP]
 > If you're just starting to use Office Scripts with Power Automate, please start with [Run Office Scripts with Power Automate](../develop/power-automate-integration.md) to learn about the platforms.